hipe/tmx/lib/skylab/subsystem/doc/issues/001-the-lib-adapter-layer-narrative.md

   • but note that the difference is negligible in the case of proc-likes (as opposed to module-likes) in your library, where you will be using the '[]' (or 'call') anyway.

+In practice, the strong convention has become to use a "Library_" node for gems and stdlib libraries, and "Lib_" for libraries and API "portals" for going from inside the subsystem out to other sidesystems. this is because given how relatively little the former changes and how relatively frequently the latter does, we use the former for its readability and the latter for how amenable to change it is.

 _